Juninho Bacuna

-Juninho Bacuna (born 7 August 1997) is a professional footballer who plays as a central midfielder for Süper Lig club Gaziantep.
+Juninho Gracielo Bacuna (born 7 August 1997) is a professional footballer who plays as a central midfielder for Turkish Süper Lig club Gaziantep.
 Born in the Netherlands, he represents the Curaçao national team.

 Bacuna began his career in his native Netherlands with Groningen before moving to English football with Huddersfield Town.
 After one season in the Premier League and two in the second-tier Championship, he spent six months with Scottish Premiership club Rangers and then returned to English football with Birmingham City in 2022.
 He left for Al-Wehda in 2024.
 In international football, he played for the Netherlands up to under-21 level before switching in 2019 to represent Curaçao, for which he qualified by descent.

 Club career

 Groningen

 Bacuna is a Groningen youth exponent.
 He made his Eredivisie debut on 5 February 2015 against Heracles Almelo replacing Yoell van Nieff after 79 minutes in a 2–2 away draw.
 He came off the bench to help the Green-White Army win the KNVB Cup in the 2014–15 season against defending champions PEC Zwolle.
 It was their first major trophy and they qualified for the UEFA Europa League.